MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ## Step 2 - Download Visual Studio

 Next, download the Visual Studio bootstrapper file.
-To do so, choose the following button, select the edition of Visual Studio that you want, choose **Save**, and then choose **Open folder**.
+To do so, choose the following button, choose the edition of Visual Studio that you want, choose **Save**, and then choose **Open folder**.

 ::: moniker range="vs-2017"